 I know little of Paolo Darmenia because there are few direct records.
-Most of the information we have comes from secondary sources, mainly state records of his son’s life.
+Most of the information we have comes from other sources, mainly state records of his son’s life.

 Family

-I know they had at least one son:
+I know they had at least three sons and one daughter5:

 A photo of the Basilica of Our Lady of Safe Haven and St Dominic where Paolo Darmenia married - Valletta, Malta